D-curs-D/D-curs-D/README.md

 ### Hi there 👋

 My name is __MAYANK GUPTA__, I am currently a final year undergraduate student at [Institute of Engineering and Technology, DAVV](https://ietdavv.edu.in/) pursuing Electronics and Telecommunication Engineering.
 I have always been interested in electronics and technology in general, which led me to explore a lot of things under it.
-I have experience with :
+I have experience with:
   - Circuit design and analysis with several software such as _LTSPICE, ngspice, XSCHEM, Tina TI and Proteus_.
   - Understanding of MOS Based circuit design and semiconductor theory invloved with it.
   - Analog circuit design with experience in designing of Opamp, voltage reference, inverter, etc.